I'm not a developer.

 Constitution Rewrite

 Rewrote the community's governing documents from scratch.
 Read through 114 forum posts of old debate, pulled together two previous rewrite attempts, and put together an annotated review presentation with a 55-row traceability matrix.
+After the first review round, migrated 102 web annotations into 14 discussion threads on the community forum — automated via the forum API — so the debate could happen where people actually talk.

 Annual Address Builder